U.S. Treasury to lead review of anti-money laundering rules

 The task force is expected to do its work "in the course of the next year or so," a Treasury spokesman said.

-(This article was produced by the Compliance Complete service of Thomson Reuters Accelus ().
-Compliance Complete () provides a single source for regulatory news, analysis, rules and developments, with global coverage of more than 230 regulators and exchanges.
-Follow Accelus compliance news on Twitter at:))
+(This article was produced by the Compliance Complete service of Thomson Reuters Accelus (accelus.thomsonreuters.com/).
+Compliance Complete (here) provides a single source for regulatory news, analysis, rules and developments, with global coverage of more than 230 regulators and exchanges.
+Follow Accelus compliance news on Twitter at: twitter.com/GRC_Accelus ))

-* Looking at 2017, we expect to achieve an ebitdar margin of between 15 to 18 per cent